kyletreleaven/sparkrawl/README.md

 # Introduction

+`sparkrawl` is a micro-framework providing a declarative, modular, and portable way to define crawlers for custom data layouts and their embedded semantics.
+It can make ingestion pipelines more robust, maintainable, and portable across teams and tools.
+Given its local-first design, `sparkrawl` can be integrated into nearly any distributed data processing framework.
+Batteries are included for Spark in particular.

 ## Why `sparkrawl`?

 In modern data workflows,
-much of the tooling assumes strict, often managed conventions for the formats and layouts your data are stored in:
+much of the tooling assumes strict, often managed conventions for the formats and layouts your data are stored in.
-Delta Lake, Apache Hudi, Apache Iceberg, Presto, Trino, to name a few.
 They expect clean, well-structured tables stored in standardized formats like parquet or ORC, with explicit schema and/or partitioning metadata managed in catalogs.

 Unfortunately, the real world is full of ad hoc data files in CSV, JSON, and other common formats, and in unstructured layouts.
-Moreover, key metadata is frequently encoded in directory hierarchies, filenames, or auxiliary files.
+At the same time, important metadata is frequently encoded in directory hierarchies, filenames, or auxiliary files.
 Such layout-embedded metadata is essential for correctly interpreting and processing the data, yet is invisible to conventional tools without explicit extraction or strict adherence to conventions like Hive's.
-Translating these messy data into the structures required by popular frameworks can be tedious, expensive, and error-prone.
-Agile teams can't always wait for this process to catch up to their latest projects.
+Translating these messy data into the structures required by popular frameworks can be tedious, expensive, and error-prone, and agile teams can't always wait for this process to catch up to their latest projects.
 Therefore, many data processing workflows, e.g., written in Spark, must handle such messy, heterogeneous data.

-`sparkrawl` is a micro-framework providing a declarative, modular, and portable way to define crawlers for custom layouts and their embedded semantics.
-Compatible with distributed data processing frameworks like Spark, it can make ingestion pipelines more robust, maintainable, and portable across teams and tools.

 ### Why is so much data outside of conventional storage?